NoroffFEU/development-platforms/src/content/docs/squarespace/squarespace-case-study.md

 ## Applications of Squarespace

-Squarespace’s flexibility and ease of use make it suitable for a range of applications such as:
+Squarespace's flexibility and ease of use make it suitable for a range of applications such as:

 - **Small Business Websites:** Ideal for small businesses needing a quick and affordable online presence.
 - **E-commerce Stores:** Effective for small to medium-sized online stores with tools for managing products and processing payments.